[Who the Son sets free is free indeed]

 “If I must boast, I will boast of the things that show my weakness.” –2 Corinthians 11:3

-It was sometime in 2006 that I met the person I’ve sometimes referred to as being manipulative, on a Christian networking site.
+It was on a Christian networking site, sometime in 2006, that I met the person I’ve sometimes referred to as manipulative.
 When I received this person’s friends request I had a bad feeling about it, so I initially rejected it.
 He sent me another request.
 This time I hesitated.
 I shouldn’t have.
 I should have trusted my first gut instinct.
-But I guess this is where I started listening to Satan’s lies.
+I guess this is where I started listening to Satan’s lies.
 My thinking was along these lines: ‘What if God wants me to accept this person?
 This could be why I’m getting a second request from him.’
 So, I decided to accept his friends request.
 These were “good” lies (yes an oxymoron), because I was trying to follow Jesus, and I wanted to be both helpful and encouraging to others.

 Why I didn’t run or reject this I don’t know for sure.
 I want to say that I was naive, but that only sounds like an excuse.
 However, there is still some truth in that.
 I was more naive than I realized, but this wasn’t just being out of the know; this was also temptation.

-It only got worse from there because then he started telling me how he would treat me.
-I was caught in his trap, and I was foolishly mesmerised by his words.
-I felt so out of step with Andrew, and I believed that I connected more with this person who was painting such a lovely picture for me.
-Obviously this picture wasn’t lovely, I only say that to describe how blind that I truly was.
+It only got worse from there because then he began telling me how he would treat me.
+I was caught in his trap, and I was foolishly mesmerized by his words.
+I felt so out of step with Andrew and I believed that I connected better with this person who was painting such a lovely picture for me.
+Obviously this picture wasn’t lovely, I only say this to describe how blind that I truly was.
 I kept listening when I should have shut him down and run.

 Things only continued to progress from there.
-As ill as it makes me feel now, I developed feelings for him, but I was also very conflicted because of this.
+As ill as it makes me feel now, I developed feelings for him, but I was also very conflicted.
 I felt it was irrational, and that it could never go anywhere.
 I knew I would never leave Andrew.
 I wasn’t even thinking like that!
 Divorce was never a word that was in our vocabulary.
-Andrew and I both meant what we said when we said “I do.”
+Andrew and I both meant what we said when we said, “I do.”
 We meant ‘till death do us part,’ and I intended on keeping that promise.
 I’d made that promise before God after all, and I wasn’t about to break my agreement.
 To me, that would mean walking away from God, but here I was anyways continually going back to converse with him instead of fleeing that temptation.
 How could I do that!?

 A division was indeed forming between Andrew and I; as I began to give my heart away, I felt farther and farther from the man that I married.
 Andrew didn’t understand what was happening.
 To tell you the truth I really didn’t understand it myself.
 I was so confused, and I couldn’t break free.

-The attention I was receiving was a distraction from my underlying depression, so it was difficult to reject, but it didn’t take long before I knew this was neither good, nor helping me in any way.
+The attention that I was receiving was a distraction from my underlying depression, so it was difficult to reject, but it didn’t take long before I knew this was neither good, nor helping me in any way.
 I began to feel like I was drowning even, and that nobody knew about it, but God knew all about it.
 When I’d hear the song “Does anybody hear her?” by Casting Crowns, I’d feel so guilty.
 “That’s me,” I thought, “I have such a cheating heart!”
 I don’t believe this song was meant to make me feel so guilty.
 Perhaps convicted, but if I’d heard God over Satan I would have realized that God was telling me that He heard me and saw me.

 I was miserable, and my anxiety kept growing, but I was trying to hide it all from Andrew.
 I knew something had to give, and it had to give soon.
 I wanted out of this!
 I can remember I was standing over the kitchen sink, when “The truth will set you free” began running through my head.
-‘No it won’t!’, I thought in response.
-‘It will only hurt Andrew!’
-Why hadn’t I thought of that before?
+“No it won’t!,” I thought in response.
+“It will only hurt Andrew!”
+Why hadn’t I thought of this before?
 I wouldn’t have been in this mess.
 Why didn’t I just run?
-God spoke to my heart once again “The truth will set you free.”
+God spoke to my heart once again: “The truth will set you free.”
 I knew this was the truth.
 I only objected to it out of fear and sorrow–fear of facing the truth, and the sorrow I felt for the hurt that Andrew would feel, but I knew if I wanted out of this I’d have to come clean.
 I had to tell Andrew everything I was feeling, and what was happening.
-I had to listen to God, and do as He said.
+I had to listen to God, and do as He was telling me to do.

-Only by the grace of God, did the truth set me free that night, as I broke and confessed everything to Andrew.
-I rejected the lies that I was being fed, and accepted that I was at fault.
+Only by the grace of God, did the truth set me free that night as I broke and confessed everything to Andrew.
+I rejected the lies that I was being fed and accepted that I was at fault.
 Andrew was understandably angry and hurt at first, but he softened towards me quickly.
 Later (only more recently actually) he revealed this to me: the reason that he softened was because God said to him, “Do you want to hurt her too?”
 Those words made me cry when I heard Andrew say them, and then again when I wrote them.
 Somebody heard me and saw me alright.
-That same Somebody who, even while I was involved with something I hated myself for, loved me anyways, and told me exactly how those chains would be broken.
+That same Somebody, who even while I was involved with something I hated myself for, loved me anyways, and told me exactly how those chains could be broken.

 “To the Jews who had believed him, Jesus said, “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.” –John 8:31-32